bdellegrazie/rpi-kiosk/README.md

 # Kiosk / Dashboard for Raspberry Pi

-Configures, using Ansible, a Raspberry Pi with a locked down desktop and browser to point at a single dashboard URL.
+Configures, using Ansible, a Raspberry Pi with a locked down desktop and browser to rotate through multiple URLs.
 Useful for a build monitor or wallboard display.

 [![Build Status](https://travis-ci.org/bdellegrazie/rpi-kiosk.svg?branch=master)](https://travis-ci.org/bdellegrazie/rpi-kiosk)